meteor/meteor/source/commandline.md

 *The crossed out packages come with the unflagged command `meteor create name`*

  `--package`

-Createa a new package.
+Creates a new package.
 If used in an existing app, this command will create a package in the packages directory.